Tubbz-alt/rainbow-table/README.md

 # rainbow-table

 Little console application that cracks a hash of a numeric password of length 6 using the rainbow-table technique.
-The rainbow-table used doen't contain all the possible passwords for all the possible hashes.
+The rainbow-table used doesn't contain all the possible passwords for all the possible hashes.
 It's very limited.

 ## Getting Started